pereznetworks/TD-Project9/project9-gallery-app/README.md

      Step 7:

-        Untill I can find a solution to to following issues,
+        Until I can find a solution to to following issues,

             I will not be moving forward with this project